Newark, New Jersey: Economy

 More than 100,000 people commute to Newark each workday, making it the state's largest employment center with many white-collar jobs in insurance, finance, import-export, healthcare, and government.
 Downtown Newark has more than 9000000 sqft of Class A office space and over 16000000 sqft of total office space.
 As a major courthouse venue including federal, state, and county facilities, it is home to more than 1,000 law firms.
 The city also has a significant number of college students, with nearly 50,000 attending the city's universities and medical and law schools.
 Its airport, maritime port, rail facilities, and highway network make Newark the busiest transshipment hub on the U.S. East Coast in terms of volume.

 Though Newark is not the industrial colossus of the past, the city does have a considerable amount of industry and light manufacturing.
-The southern portion of the Ironbound, also known as the Industrial Meadowlands, has seen many factories built since World War II, including a large Anheuser-Busch brewery that opened in 1951 and distributed 7.5 million barrels of beer in 2007.
-Grain comes into the facility by rail.
+The southern portion of the Ironbound, also known as the Industrial Meadowlands, has seen many factories built since World War II, including the former Anheuser-Busch brewery that opened in 1951 and distributed 7.5 million barrels of beer in 2007.
+The brewery closed in January 2026 and will be demolished and replaced with a logistics and manufacturing center.
 The service industry is also growing rapidly, replacing those in the manufacturing industry, which was once Newark's primary economy.
 In addition, transportation has become a large business in Newark, accounting for more than 17,000 jobs in 2011.

 Newark is the third-largest insurance center in the United States, behind New York City and Hartford, Connecticut.
 Prudential Financial, Mutual Benefit Life, Fireman's Insurance, and American Insurance Company all originated in the city, while Prudential still has its home office in Newark.
 Many other companies are headquartered in the city, including IDT Corporation, NJ Transit, Public Service Enterprise Group (PSEG), Manischewitz, Horizon Blue Cross and Blue Shield of New Jersey, and Edison Properties.